NSE illegal phone tapping: ED files money laundering case against former Mumbai CP | Law-Order

 The Enforcement Directorate has filed a money laundering complaint against ex-Mumbai Police Commissioner Sanjay Pandey and former NSE top bosses Chitra Ramkrishna and Ravi Narain in connection with the alleged illegal phone tapping case of the stock exchange employees, officials said Thursday.

-It also placed Ramkrishna, till now in judicial custody in the NSE colocation case linked to alleged manipulation of the bourse, under arrest.
+It also placed Ramkrishna, till now in judicial custody in the National Stock Exchange (NSE) colocation case linked to alleged manipulation of the bourse, under arrest.
 A Delhi court later granted the anti-money laundering probe agency her custody for four days.

+Pandey is understood to have been summoned by the ED to appear before the agency on Friday in Delhi for questioning in the phone tapping case, the officials said.

 The federal probe agency filed the fresh case under criminal sections of the Prevention of Money Laundering Act (PMLA), a week after the CBI booked them.

-The Central Bureau of Investigation had alleged that Narain and Ramkrishna, both former chief executives of the National Stock Exchange, had roped in a company founded by retired IPS officer Pandey to snoop on the stock market employees by illegally intercepting their phone calls.
+The Central Bureau of Investigation had alleged that Narain and Ramkrishna, both former chief executives of NSE, had roped in a company founded by retired IPS officer Pandey to snoop on the stock market employees by illegally intercepting their phones calls.

 The CBI, and now the ED, have named Pandey, his Delhi-based company iSEC Services Pvt.
 Ltd, NSE's former MD and CEOs Narain and Ramkrishna, executive vice president Ravi Varanasi and head (premises) Mahesh Haldipur, among others, in their respective complaints.

-The ED will probe if any proceeds of crime were generated through this alleged illegal activity and if the accused laundered public funds.
+The ED will probe if any proceeds of crime were generated through this alleged illegal act and the accused laundered public funds.

 Pandey, a 1986-batch Indian Police Service (IPS) officer, retired from service on June 30.
 Before his four-month stint as Mumbai's commissioner of police, he served as acting Maharashtra director general of police (DGP).
 He was questioned by the ED on July 5 in the alleged NSE colocation scam case in Delhi.